stevekane/promise-it-wont-hurt/exercises/fulfill_a_promise/problem.md

 # What is a promise?

 A promise is an object that defines a method called `then`.
 The promise object represents a value (or values) that may be available some time in the future.

-When a promise is resolved, any *"success functions"* registered with the `then` method will be called with the newly available data as arguments.
+When a promise is fulfilled, any *"success functions"* registered with the `then` method will be called with the newly available data as arguments.

 If a promise is rejected then any *"failure functions"* registered with the `then` method will be called with the `Error` as argument.

 For now, do not be concerned with exactly **how** this works or what the syntax is.
 We are about to dive into that in detail.

 ## Setup

-To do many of the lessons in this workshop, you will need an installation of Node.js that supports ECMAScript 6 promises.
+To do many of the lessons in this workshop, you will need an installation of Node.js that supports ECMAScript 2015 promises.
 That includes Node.js 0.12 or higher, and all versions of io.js.

 To find out if your Node.js installation has native promise support, execute